• Skip to primary navigation

 Top down view of a bowl of old-fashioned vinegar cucumbers and onions with dill.

-Like our Mediterranean cucumber salad with cherry tomatoes and feta cheese, this easy cucumber onion salad pairs wonderfully with all your favorite grilled foods, like homemade turkey burgers, beer brats, pork chops, or even your favorite hot dogs.
-And since this refreshing cucumber salad is vinegar based (no creamy dressing here), it’s perfect for summer cookouts!
+Like our Mediterranean cucumber salad with cherry tomatoes and feta cheese, this easy cucumber onion salad goes with all your favorite grilled foods, like homemade turkey burgers, beer brats, pork chops, or even your favorite hot dogs.
+And since this refreshing cucumber salad is vinegar based with no creamy dressing, it’s ideal for summer cookouts where dishes may sit out for a while.
+The light, fresh, crisp cucumbers and onions with lovely pops of fresh dill make this a great alternative to basic green salad.
 Served alongside a protein, a nice scoop of pasta salad, and some chips… that’s summer on a plate!

 Simple ingredients.
 All of the ingredients needed for this recipe are easy to find in your local grocery store, Target, or Walmart.
 Besides the fresh ingredients, you likely have everything else you need in your pantry already!